Welcome to Southeast TACE

 The mission of the Technical Assistance and Continuing Education (TACE) Center Region IV (Southeast TACE) is to provide technical assistance (TA) and continuing education (CE) activities that meet the strategic goals and program performance needs of state Vocational Rehabilitation (VR) agencies and their community partners.

-In this season of thanks, the Southeast TACE team would like to express our gratitude for everyone who has been a part of making the TACE a success.
-Sadly, federal funding for regional TACE centers ended effective September 30, 2014.
+The Southeast TACE team would like to express our gratitude for everyone who has been a part of making the TACE a success.
+Federal funding for regional TACE centers ended effective September 30, 2014.
 TACE activities, including the networks, email distribution lists, webinars, etc. have been completed.
 Although the Southeast TACE website is "live" for now, content will eventually be distributed to states and to New Editions, which was awarded the Rehabilitation Services Administration clearinghouse contract.
+The content on this website is for educational purposes.
+Content is not updated.
+Education credits ARE Not available for archived webinars.

 We are proud of the work the Southeast TACE staff and you, our partners, have accomplished over the past five years.
 TACE staff were focused in their efforts and addressed the strongest needs they saw regionally and nationally.
 Toward this end, they conducted a needs assessment and identified two major areas of challenge: Employment of People with the Most Significant Disabilities and Transition.
 Then they devoted themselves to providing technical assistance and continuing education activities around these areas of challenge, striving to deliver services that would meet the strategic goals and program performance needs of state Vocational Rehabilitation (VR) agencies and community partners.